 Dirt Divas camper

 Vermont Works for Women has really helped me to discover that you can do whatever you want to do, and it doesn’t have to be typical or normal.

-Annalee Beaulieu, YAC member and Rosie's Girls alum
+Annalee Beaulieu, Rosie's Girls alum

 I love the Youth Advisory Council because it’s always a reminder that there are people who care about the same things you care about, and that you can be unapologetically passionate about something.
 When you’re in that community, it’s celebrated.
 It’s something that’s important to me, and it’s inspiring that other people are equally invested in it.

-Heather McCabe, YAC member and Rosie's Girls alum
+Heather McCabe, Rosie's Girls alum

 I learned not to doubt myself so much.
 Now, I’m trying to move up and see where I can go.

 I was more timid before I started the program.
 Overall, a lot less sure of myself and what I wanted to be doing.
 Finding work that I love doing and being able to do it well has given me a lot of confidence.